idopinto/idopinto/README.md

 # 🏔 About Me:
-Hi there!👋
+Hey there!👋

-I am a MSc student in Computer Science from the Hebrew University of jerusalem.
+I'm Ido Pinto, a Master's student in Computer Science from HUJI, currently focused on NLP for science and medicine.

-I am passionate about Natural Langauge Processing, Computer vision and their intersection!
+I'm working on improving represention learning of scientific documents across different fields.

-Feel free to check out my GitHub profile to see some of the projects I have worked on and to get a sense of my interests and skills.
+Check out my GitHub to explore the projects I’ve worked on and get a glimpse of my skills and interests!

-Thank you for stopping by!

 ## 🌐 Socials: